moment/luxon/docs/intl.md

 ### Out-of-the-box behavior

-By default the `locale` property of a new DateTime or Duration is the system locale.
+By default, the `locale` property of a new DateTime or Duration is the system locale.
 On a browser, that means whatever the user has their browser or OS language set to.
 On Node, that usually means en-US.

 As a result, `DateTime#toLocaleString`, `DateTime#toLocaleParts`, and other human-readable-string methods like `Info.months` will by default generate strings in the user's locale.